Usage

 arguments. make_vaccineff_data

-supports the method summary()
+supports the methods summary()

 to check the characteristics